plotdb/uploadr/README.md

 where the return value should be an object with the following fields:

  - `name`: filename
- - `id`: file id, provided by provider.
+ - `id`: file ID, provided by provider.
  - `url`: optional. available for native provider.

 both function should return a promise. `adopt` can be used to

- - return rejected promise to prevent file to be uploaded / downloaded
+ - return a rejected promise to prevent the file from being uploaded or downloaded
  - track uploads / downloads

 The following is an example of using `adopt` in native provider: